xmonader/3bot/specs/androidapp.md

 ![Initialize mockups](./images/tbotProfileVerification.png)

 * Show all verification institutions with a check box when verification is done
-* A back button is available on top of scren to return to the user profile
+* A back button is available on top of the screen to return to the user profile

 ```
 GET /tfgrid/3bot/{doublename}/profile/verification